Skip to content

 • @api.handle: Error handling hook to handle when an error is thrown by the request function call chain

-The difference is that for @api.before the preprocessing hook, you need to use the first parameter to receive Client the request object generated by the class, and you can change the properties of this request object in the preprocessing hook.
+The difference between the @api.before is that for the preprocessing hook, you need to use the first parameter to receive the request object generated by the Client class, and you can change the properties of this request object in the preprocessing hook.

 from utilmeta.core import cli, api, request, response